-We carry out a systematic meta-analysis of neural topic modeling (\abr{ntm}) research to assess the state of evaluation in contemporary topic model method development.
-First, we take all references made by an existing, comprehensive survey of \abr{ntm}s~\citep{Zhao2021TopicMM}, from which we select (a) modeling papers which (b) purport to be concerned with topic interpretability and (c) compare models' topics with some existing baseline.
+We survey the neural topic modeling (\abr{ntm}) literature to assess the state of evaluation in contemporary topic model development.
+First, we take all references made by an existing, comprehensive survey of \abr{ntm}s~\citep{Zhao2021TopicMM}, from which we select (a) modeling papers which (b) mention topic interpretability and (c) compare models' topics with an existing baseline.
 This yields forty models, which all claim superior topic coherence.
-We examine their data processing steps, hyperparameter tuning, baseline selection, and automated coherence calculations.
-Table~\ref{tab:meta_analysis} summarizes our results and Table~\ref{app:meta} enumerates the papers.
+We examine data processing steps, hyperparameter tuning, baseline selection, and automated coherence calculations.
+Table~\ref{tab:meta_analysis} summarizes our results and Appendix~\ref{app:meta} enumerates the papers.

-We find variance in all areas subject to our analysis.
+Our analysis reveals variance in all areas.
 Preprocessing, which can significantly affect model quality and automated metrics, is often (30\%) inconsistent across datasets within the same paper.
 When preprocessing \textit{is} consistent, authors omit details necessary to fully replicate the pipeline.
 These issues imply that automated metrics for the same baselines and source datasets vary across papers.
-Compounding the problem, researchers often train their models on different datasets from those used to establish relationships between human annotations and automated metrics; \citet{doogan-buntine-2021-topic} find that the same metrics may not predict interpretability in new domains.
+Compounding the problem, researchers often train their models on different datasets from those used to establish the relationships between human annotations and automated metrics; \citet{doogan-buntine-2021-topic} find that the same metrics may not predict interpretability in new domains.
 Mirroring findings from~\cite{dodge-19}, 40\% of papers fail to clearly specify their model tuning procedure, often even the metric used for model selection.